Feminism in Latin America: 1800s

+Flora Tristan, born in 1803 to a Frenchwoman and Peruvian aristocrat, significantly impacted early feminism and socialism from Latin America into Europe.
+Tristan was an early feminist and socialist who wanted to bring awareness to the fact that working women and men were a class like any other, deserving of working rights and recognition.
+In Workers’ Union, a book published in 1843, she attempts to bring this notion to the French workers and advocates for the creation of a workers’ union, believing that the working class needed to recognize itself as a unified social class.
+She also strongly argued for women’s right to work and earn a fair wage, seeing economic independence as the key to women’s ability to choose relationships based on love rather than being sold into marriage by their families.
+Although she did not live to see its success, her friend Elisa Lemonnier later carried forward this vision, establishing the first professional school for women in 1862.

+While on a mission to reclaim her inheritance in 1833, Tristan also found time to write two books published in 1835 (Peregrinations of a Pariah and Of the Necessity of Welcoming Foreign Women), which documented her experiences as a woman traveling the world and highlighted the social situation of women in large cities.
+These books became successful, especially Peregrinations of a Pariah, which helped expose the exploitation of working women, including nuns and prostitutes, while also shedding light on the broader struggles of Black and Indigenous women in Peru.
+Towards the later years of her life, she dedicated herself fully to traveling to factories and holding meetings aimed at uniting workers—both men and women—to organize and emerge as a class.
+She eventually fell ill, likely due to continuous travel, and died in late 1844.

 1900s–1920s

 In the late half of the 19th century there were three main areas of feminists' discussions: suffrage, protective labour laws, and access to education.
 In 1910, Argentina held the first meeting of the organization of International Feminist Congresses (topic of equality).
 The second meeting was in 1916 in Mexico.

 The 1910s saw many women, such as Aleida March, gain prominence during the revolutions of Mexico, Cuba, and Nicaragua.
 Additionally, Amelio Robles, born in 1889, was a notable man in a peasant army and the Confederation of Veterans of the Revolution who by modern United States standards would be considered a trans man.

 A prominent international figure born during this time was Gabriela Mistral, who in 1945 won the Nobel prize in literature and became a voice for women in Latin America.
 She upheld conservative gender norms, even at one point saying, “perfect patriotism in women is perfect motherhood”, and that as a teacher she was “married” to the state.
 However, feminist theorists contend that her personal experiences contradict her language, because she never married, she had a “mannish” appearance, and her close personal relationships with women suggest that she might have been a closet lesbian.